-If you engage in sexual conduct with someone under the age of 18, does it matter if it's consensual?
+If you engage in sexual conduct with someone under the age of 18, does it matter if it’s consensual?
 In Arizona, as in all other states, the answer is no. The age at which individuals have the legal ability to give consent is 18.
 A common myth is that in order for sex to be rape, it has to be forced.
-Statutory rape is the exception, because while the "victim" can be willing, their consent does not carry legal weight until age 18.
+Statutory rape is the exception because, while the “victim” can be willing, their consent does not carry any legal weight until age 18.

 Arizona’s statutory rape law is found in the Arizona Revised Statutes § 13-1405.
 According to this statute,

 A person commits sexual conduct with a minor by intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person who is under eighteen years of age.